-Having been proud to register as a Republican when he turned 18, Kevin has assisted dozens of campaigns to assure that our conservative candidates win.
 Refusing to be a “rubber stamp” for any political party or power structure, Kevin has always been eager to learn and to make decisions based on facts and common sense.
-His values and principles have consistently found a home in the Republican Party, and he’s never wavered from that affiliation.
+Those values and principles that guided him throughout his life continue to guide him in public office.

 Kevin first decided to run for elected office in 2016 when he noticed many of his friends and former classmates from his youth were moving out of New York State.
 Byrne believed then that a generation was being lost, and has since fought for a more affordable New York that would benefit all New Yorkers.
 Unfortunately, many of the challenges remain the same: high taxes; out-of-control government spending; corrupt politics; and jobs fleeing the avalanche of mandates that make life impossible for small businesses to survive.
 It is to reverse this decline that Kevin has placed his dedication in service to others.